Joseph-Rance/Computing-Soc-old/README.md

 ## Robotic Arm

 We are currently making a robotic arm in Computing Soc.
 We are using a new Repo for the code, which can be found at: https://github.com/Joseph-Rance/Com-Soc-robotic-arm

+## Third Programming Challenge

+Congratulations to Pratyaksh and Michelle for winning this week's challenge!